snoyberg/yesoddocs/hamlet/references.markdown

 One approach would be to force the user to run all non-pure code before calling the template.
 While this has its merits, Hamlet wants to allow writing very memory-efficient code, which will sometimes mean interleaving monadic calls.
 So references allow you to specify that a given function will return a monadic value; in particular:

-    person.*lookupOccupation
+    *lookupOccupation.person

 You can chain monadic and non-monadic calls together as much as you like, Hamlet handles all the juggling.
 For example:

-    family.*father.firstSon.*home.address
+    address.*home.firstSon.*father.family

 would become:

-    (father $ family argument) >>= home . firstSon >>= return . address
+    (father family) >>= home . firstSon >>= return . address

-Most people will be using pure functions the majority of the time, in which case references look very much like object-oriented code.
+Most people will be using pure functions the majority of the time, in which case references look very much like function application.
 However, when you need the extra power, it's there.

 Please note that when dealing with [loops](loops.html), the asterisk denotes the difference between lists and enumerators.
 See the [loops](loops.html) page for more details.

-### Forall bindings
+### forall and maybe bindings

-In general, a reference is interpreted as a function to be run against the template argument.
-The one exception is when there is a [forall](loops.html) or [maybe](maybe.html) binding in place.
+Within a template, there are two ways to introduce new identifiers: through [$forall](loops.html) and [$maybe](maybe.html).
 For example:

-    person.name
+    name person

 would become

-    name $ person argument
+    name person

+where person is the variable in scope when the Hamlet template is created.
 However, let's say you have the following in place:

     $forall people person
         person.name

-Then, person would be treated as a value instead of a function and the code would be:
+Then, person would be the values within the people list.

-    name person